AV1 vs HEVC: Why the Open-Source Codec Won

 | Encoding speed | Slow (improving rapidly) | Fast (mature) |

-AV1's main disadvantage is encoding speed — compressing video into AV1 takes significantly more computing power than HEVC.
-Netflix solved this by running massive encoding farms that process content once and serve it billions of times.
+AV1's main disadvantage is encoding speed — compressing video into AV1 takes much more computing power than HEVC.
+Netflix solved this by running large encoding farms that process content once and serve it billions of times.
 For live streaming, where real-time encoding is required, HEVC and H.264 still dominate, though AV1 hardware encoders are closing the gap.

 What this means for your streaming quality